BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 JMS Message Types
 -----------------

-The JMS API supports 5 message types, all of which can be sent and received by HJB.
+The JMS API supports 5 message types.
+All of them can be sent and received by HJB.
 They are:

 * `Text Message`_